Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/traits.md

 pub mod human;
 ```

-Finally, lets update our main function, and run the program to make sure everything is working.
+Finally, let's update our main function, and run the program to make sure everything is working.

 ```rust
 # pub mod animal {